 Fair enough.
 It’s easy for us computer geeks to take things for granted that we shouldn’t.

-I’ll talk about what I mean by command line, and what it means to check a disk.
+CHKDSK is a command-line tool that checks disks.
+I’ll talk about what the command line is as well as what it means to check a disk.

 I’ll also show you how to run CHKDSK step by step.